Interact-Brands/prompt-engineering-guide/effective-prompting-llm.md

 **Prompt:**
 > Generate a list of ten titles for my autobiography.
 The book is about my journey as an adventurer who has lived an unconventional life, meeting many different personalities and finally finding peace in gardening.
 Each title should be between two and five words long.

-### Examples of well-structured titles ###
+Examples of well-structured titles:

-- "Long walk to freedom"
+>- "Long walk to freedom"
-- "Wishful drinking"
+>- "Wishful drinking"
-- "I know why the caged bird sings"
+>- "I know why the caged bird sings"

 By structuring your prompts clearly, you can enhance the model's understanding and improve the quality of generated responses.

-## How to Create Effective Prompts

 When designing prompts for your project:
 - Use clear and concise language.